Vandervell v IRC: Court of Appeal

+The benefit of the option must have been held on behalf of some beneficiary pending its exercise or lapse.
+Equity abhors a beneficial vacuum...
+[P]ending a decision as to the trusts upon which the benefit of the option was to be held, the resulting trust in favour of the settlor continued, and I do not think it matters whether the right to declare such new trusts in the future was retained by the settlor or had been vested in the discretion of the trustee company.

+Lord Justice Willmer, agreeing with Diplock and Plowman J, regarded the issue of law as whether Vandervell had rebutted the presumption that, in receiving the option from Vandervell for no consideration, the trustee company was to hold the option in favour of Vandervell.
+Willmer LJ found that Vandervell could not demonstrate that the option had been a mere gift from the Royal College to the trust company, nor could he produce sufficient evidence to demonstrate an intention of the trust company to hold the option beneficially or on behalf of the children.

+House of Lords

 The House of Lords, by three to two, found that Vandervell was indeed liable to pay tax on the £245,000 of dividends given to the Royal College of Surgeons.

-The House of Lords held that the Law of Property Act 1925, section 53(1)(c), was not applicable to situations where a beneficiary directs his trustees, by way of his Saunders v Vautier right to do so, to transfer full legal and equitable ownership to someone else.
-The case is a proposition that an oral declaration to a bare trustee to transfer the trust property to a third party absolutely for his own benefit is a valid disposition.
-However, Vandervell had not successfully divested himself of ownership (legal and equitable) in the shares, since the Trust Company had an option to purchase the shares back from the RCS.
-If the settlor does not divest himself adequately as in Vandervell v IRC a resulting trust would operate.
+All of the Lords held that the Law of Property Act 1925, section 53(1)(c), was not applicable to situations where a beneficiary directs his trustees to transfer full legal and equitable ownership to someone else.
+Although the court unanimously found that an oral declaration to a bare trustee to transfer the trust property to a third party absolutely for their own benefit is a valid disposition of interest, the majority of the Lords found that Vandervell had not in fact absolutely divested himself of his interest in the shares, since the trust company had an option to purchase the shares back, such that a resulting trust would operate.
 The consequence was that Vandervell, as the beneficiary, would remain liable to surtax on the associated dividend income.